wheniwork/ld-redux-components/README.md

 ## Getting Started

-It is recommended that you define your Launch Darkly redux strategy before using _ld-redux-components_.
+You should define your Launch Darkly redux strategy before using _ld-redux-components_.
 It won't work without your flags in redux.
-As stated above, _ld-redux_ is the best option, but the only compatability requirement is that you nest your flags in an object of key/value pairs under a key in the base of your redux store.
+As stated above, [ld-redux](https://github.com/yusinto/ld-redux) is the best option, but the only compatability requirement is that you nest your flags in an object of key/value pairs under a key in the base of your redux store.
 Here is an example of what your store might look like,

 ```javascript
 {